danielguedesb/gcp-certbot/README.md

 ### Requirements

 * 1\.
 Create a new HTTPS Load-balancer [here](https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list)
    * 1\.1\.
 If you have no HTTPS Front End you'll need a temporary certificate in order to create one.
-You can use a self signed, or Google managed certificate - The action will update afterwards.
+You can use a self signed, or Google managed certificate - The action will update it afterwards.
 * 2\.
 Create a Cloud DNS Zone [here](https://console.cloud.google.com/net-services/dns)
   * 2\.1\.
 Name it accordingly, if your domain is _example.com_ then your DNS Zone's DNS Name should be example.com
   * 2\.2\.
 Setup your registrar to point to the new Google Cloud DNS zone.
 There is a link in the top right of the console, **'Registrar Setup'**, that has the values you'll need.